Building and Strengthening Social and Economic Sustainability Among New York State Black Farmers

 Key areas in which farmers reported changes in knowledge, attitude, skills and/or awareness:

 40 Black farmers participated in a skill share and provided information via a survey to advise what skill shares they would be interested in attending.
-We had a section called "Hot Topics" which asked what type for farming and land stewardship they are currently practicing and what they hope to practice in the future.
-Based on this feedback as well as other survey results, the team is using this information to build the content for our skill share presentations.
+We had a section called "Hot Topics," which asked what type of farming and land stewardship they are currently practicing and what they hope to practice in the future.
+Based on this feedback and other survey results, the team used this information to build the content for our skill-share presentations.

 Performance Target Outcomes